itsnauman/jump-run/README.rst

 License:
 ~~~~~~~~
-MIT, see LICENSE for more details.
+Jumprun is distributed under MIT license, see LICENSE for more details.